joergschwarzwaelder/hhc2020/Objective-11/README.md

 With this information the naughty/nice value can be changed from "1" (Nice) to "0" (Naughty) (offset #9 in MD5 block #1) and one specific value in the PDF document from "2" to "3" (to make the original naughty messages visible; PDF Page Catalog) (offset #9 in MD5 block #4).
 Luckily both changes are at position #9 of an MD5 block, so that as compensating measure (to have the MD5 hash stay the same) the entangled positions can simply be changed accordingly (position #9 in MD5 blocks #2 and #5).

-Tampering the Naughty/Nice value (index relative to the full Blockchain):
+Tampering the Naughty/Nice value (shown index relative to the full Blockchain, start of Jacks's block is at index 0x16302c):
 > 163070 66 66 66 66 66 **31** 66 66 30 30 30 30 30 30 36 63

 > 163070 66 66 66 66 66 **30** 66 66 30 30 30 30 30 30 36 63